Theodore Roosevelt National Park: Ecology

-The bison, elk, and bighorn sheep were reintroduced to the park.
-Park officials manage populations of bison, horses, and elk to maintain a balanced ecosystem.
+After the park was fenced, a horse round-up held in 1954 removed 200 branded animals.
+A few small bands of horses eluded capture and went unclaimed.
+These horses continued to live free-range in the park.
+For several years the National Park Service tried to remove all horses from the park.
+In 1970, a change of park policy recognized the horse as part of the historical setting.
+Historically, the park conducted roundups every three to four years using helicopters to herd horses to a handling facility and then sold them at public auction.
+New methods for herd management were tried including contraceptives, low-stress capture techniques, genetics research, and partnerships with nonprofit horse advocacy groups.
+The 1978 Environmental Assessment document set a population goal for the demonstration herd to 35–60 head.
+The goal for number of horses and herd demographics is being reevaluated during the development of a new management plan with current research.
+The absence of livestock would enable reestablishment of natural grazing regimes to benefit native plant life and natural ecosystem function.

 Twenty-nine bison were introduced to a South Unit in 1956 and subsequently transferred 20 bison from that herd to the park's North Unit in 1962.
 They are routinely culled down to approximately 350 and 20 animals, respectively.
+The gathering and reduction of the herd alternates between the two units each year.
+The bison are shared with Native American tribes to increase numbers in existing tribal herds and provide genetic diversity.
 The conservation of bison is an ongoing, diverse effort to bring bison back from the brink of extinction.
 The 2020 Bison Conservation Initiative by the Department of the Interior has five central goals: wild, healthy bison herds; genetic conservation; shared stewardship; ecological restoration; and cultural restoration.
-Six yearling female bison were transferred in 2020 from Rocky Mountain Arsenal National Wildlife Refuge.
+Six yearling female bison were transferred from Rocky Mountain Arsenal National Wildlife Refuge in 2020.
 National Park Service experts will study the extent to which translocated animals integrate into the established herds.